-Scientific interest in this field grew sharply when it was observed that the level of coherence in society was greatly intensified when Transcendental Meditation and the advanced TM-Sidhi programme, including Yogic Flying, are practised together in a group.
+Scientific interest grew sharply when it was observed that the effect of coherence in society was greatly intensified when Transcendental Meditation and the advanced TM-Sidhi programme, including Yogic Flying, are practised together in a group.
 As a result, the number needed to generate the Maharishi Effect was found to be greatly reduced, to as little as the square root of one percent of the population.
-This figure is a very small fraction of any large social system: approximately 800 for the United Kingdom, 1,800 for the United States, and 8,700 for the world as a whole.
-These relatively small numbers have made it practically possible to test this formula repeatedly in cities, provinces, states, whole nations, and even the entire world [367-395; 439-442, 444, 448].
+This figure is a very small proportion of any large social system: approximately 800 for the United Kingdom, 1800 for the United States, and 8500 for the world as a whole.
+These relatively small numbers have made it practically possible to test this formula repeatedly in cities, provinces, states, whole nations, and even the entire world [367-395].

 The rise in coherence and harmony in society created by groups utilizing this technology has been repeatedly verified through increasingly well-controlled studies, including prospective projects, employing the most rigorous experimental designs and statistical methods available in the social sciences.
-Many have appeared in leading journals, including Journal of Conflict Resolution; Social Indicators Research; Psychology, Crime and Law; The Journal of Mind and Behavior; Psychological Reports; Journal of Social Behavior and Personality; SAGE Open; Journal of Offender Rehabilitation; Social Science Perspectives Journal; Journal of Consciousness Studies; and Journal of Health and Environmental Research.
-The results of these investigations, summarized in Table 4, reach exceptionally high levels of statistical significance: taken together, they establish the Maharishi Effect on a level of proof unprecedented in sociological research.
-A fascinating feature of these studies is that diverse and apparently unrelated social parameters are found to improve simultaneously, consistent with the understanding that this technology enlivens a source of orderliness and integration that is common to all aspects of life [376, 385-386, 390, 439-442].
+Many have appeared in leading journals, including Journal of Conflict Resolution; Social Indicators Research; Psychology, Crime and Law; The Journal of Mind and Behavior; Psychological Reports; Journal of Offender Rehabilitation; and Journal of Social Behavior and Personality.
+The results of these investigations, summarized in Table 4 (page 38), reach exceptionally high levels of statistical significance: taken together, they establish the Maharishi Effect on a level of proof unprecedented in sociological research.

+A fascinating feature of these investigations is that diverse and apparently unrelated social parameters are found to improve simultaneously, consistent with the conclusion that this technology enlivens a source of orderliness and integration that is common to all aspects of life [376, 385-386, 390].